 Livingston Car Accident and Personal Injury Lawyer

-Immediately after a car accident where you are injured, chances are you are in pain and scared.
+Immediately after a car crash where you are injured, chances are you are in pain and scared.
 The situation is likely chaotic, and your anxiety level is undoubtedly high.
 If possible, there are a few things you need to be cautious of:

 - Think before you jump at an insurer’s offer.
 Once you accept their payment, the case is over.
 It is best to wait until treatment is completed to do that.
 If it isn’t and you need further treatment down the line, you will not be able to ask the insurer to pay for it.
 Your Livingston personal injury attorney will give more insight into this.

 - Insurers do not like huge payouts.
 It stands to reason that the greater the injury, the bigger the insurance company payment needs to be.
 That is why insurers will often drag the process on when grave injuries are involved.
-This is done to wear down the injured person who is feeling a financial crunch.
+This is done to wear down the injured person who feels a financial crunch.

 - Don’t allow an insurance adjuster to frighten you into accepting a payment offer.
 Somewhere around 85 percent of all cases settle because of intimidation by the insurer.